melsman/mlkit/README.md

   is available from the [MLKit home page](http://melsman.github.io/mlkit).

-## The MLKit with Regions
+## MLKit with Regions -- The x86 Native Backend

 This version of the compiler is based on region inference and has the following features:

-- A x86 native backend (under Linux and macOS).
+- An x86 native backend (works with Linux and macOS).

 - Memory allocation directives (both allocation and deallocation) are inferred by the compiler, which uses a number of program analyses